 - Use for discrete issues of a case (i.e. the issues parties cannot agree upon)

 An award in arbitration will be recognised and upheld by the court other than in exceptional circumstances.

-It remains to be seen how popular arbitration will become in children matters and how the process will cope with the need for safeguarding checks to be carried out before the court can approve an order.
+It remains to be seen how popular arbitration for child arrangements will be, and how the process will cope with the need for safeguarding checks to be carried out before the court can approve an order.

 All of our family lawyers are members of Resolution.
 We are committed to work towards the best possible outcome for every client.

 For more information, contact our Family Team on 0161 969 3131 or leave us a message and one of the team will be in touch.